atamnour/MTL-Hebrew-Paleography/README.md

 # MTL-Hebrew-Paleography
-Code and dataset for the ICDAR 2025 paper: Multi-Task Learning for Hebrew Paleography: Script Classification and Date Estimation
+Code and dataset for the ICDAR 2025 paper: Multi-Task Learning for Hebrew Paleography: Script Classification and Date Estimation.

 The dataset and code will be publicly available Soon...